Skip to main content

 Metric: Self-reported cognitive burden

-Baseline method: Simple survey—"On a scale of 1–10, how mentally exhausting was your day?"
-Daily for one week.
+Baseline method: Simple daily survey: "On a scale of 1 to 10, how mentally exhausting was your day?"
+Collect for one week.

 Target: Reduce average daily exhaustion score by 2 points.